In Entity Framework, we can control how we want to load related data for an entity.

 Loading related data refers to how and when the data of related entities is retrieved in a query.

-, we may also want to obtain the data of the associated Customer
+When we retrieve an Order, we might also want to get the data of the associated Customer.

-It is very common that we want to get this related data (in fact, we will do it continuously).
+It is very common that we want to retrieve this related data (in fact, we will do it constantly).

-However, the way we do it can have a significant impact on the speed and performance of our application ⚡.
+However, the way we do it can have a great impact on the speed and performance of our application ⚡.

 Entity Framework allows us to load related entities in three different ways: